google/WebFundamentals/src/content/en/updates/2017/09/picture-in-picture.md

 There is one way you can prevent video to go automatically PiP in Chrome while the Web API is not implemented yet.

-Warning: This hack will certainly stop working at some point.

     // Nasty hack ahead!
     window.addEventListener('resize', function() {
       if (!document.fullscreenElement) {